-8.7 Productivity targets
+8.11 Efficiency targets

-In the 2015 Review the Authority chose not to recommend an ongoing efficiency target on the basis of cost savings already identified by Seqwater in its proposal.
-Seqwater have proposed a cumulative ongoing efficiency target of 0.2% per annum of controllable costs.
+In the 2015 Review, the Authority chose not to recommend an ongoing efficiency target on the basis of cost savings already identified by Seqwater in its proposal.
+Seqwater have proposed a cumulative ongoing efficiency target of 0.2 per cent per annum of controllable costs.

-We note that most regulators impose an efficiency target or productivity hurdle on controllable opex.
-In most cases these targets range from 1% to 2% per annum.
-For example the ESC in Water Price Review 2013 imposed a productivity hurdle of 1% per annum on each of the Victorian water businesses.
-We also note that under the ESC's new PREMO regulatory framework, businesses are incentivised to propose alternative efficiency targets (other than the 1% hurdle set by the regulator).
-While the ESC is yet to conduct its price review, we note that of the 17 participating water businesses, the average opex efficiency factor they have proposed is approximately 2.0% (with a minimum of 1%).
+We note that most regulators impose an efficiency target on controllable opex.
+In most cases, these targets range from 1-2 per cent per annum.
+For example the ESC in Water Price Review 2013 imposed an efficiency hurdle of one per cent per annum on each of the Victorian water businesses.
+We also note that under the ESC's new PREMO regulatory framework, businesses are incentivised to propose alternative efficiency targets (other than the one per cent hurdle set by the regulator).
+While the ESC is yet to conduct its price review, we note that of the 17 participating water businesses, the average opex efficiency factor they have proposed is approximately two per cent (with a minimum of one per cent).

-In 2015 IPART imposed on Sydney Water both continuing and catch-up efficiencies that maxed at 3% per annum in 2020.
+In 2015, IPART imposed on Sydney Water both continuing and catch-up efficiencies that maxed at three per cent per annum in 2020.